 Metal Properties

 Metals are renowned for their strength, durability, and heat resistance.
 They can withstand high pressures and temperatures, making them suitable for applications that require robustness and longevity.
-Additionally, some metals, like stainless steel, offer corrosion resistance, further enhancing their utility in harsh environments.
+Some metals, like stainless steel, offer corrosion resistance, enhancing their utility in harsh environments.
 On the downside, metals are usually heavier than plastics and may require more energy and resources to machine.

 Plastic Properties